 - 6.0 Providers must regularly assess the behavioral, social, emotional, psychological and physical needs of children placed and develop an initial ISP to address the child's needs.
 Providers must ensure that all well-being services identified in the ISP are provided and must document the frequency and results of the services. - 6.1 Providers must ascertain the health status of children at admission and take immediate steps to address emergency health care needs.
-Each ISP must include a health plan component which covers health history and needs. - 6.2 The ISP must include the provision of routine medical and dental services according to Medicaid's Early Prevention and Screening Diagnostic Test (EPSDT) standards, including at a minimum, the components identified in the Georgia Health check program and any related health services required by the ORCC rules and regulations.
+Each ISP must include a health plan component which covers health history and needs.
+Providers must ensure that all children under age three are/ or have already been referred to Babies Can't Wait. - 6.2 The ISP must include the provision of routine medical and dental services according to Medicaid's Early Prevention and Screening Diagnostic Test (EPSDT) standards, including at a minimum, the components identified in the Georgia Health check program and any related health services required by the RCC rules and regulations.